kellyshreeve/final-project/README.md

 </p>

 The LighGBM Classifier, fit on SMOTE upsampled training data, achieved a lower ROC-AUC on the test set (ROC-AUC = 0.80).
-This model is likely slightly overfit but still achieve a reasonable training score.
+This model is likely slightly overfit but still achieves a reasonabl training score.

-### Conclusions and Business Application
+### Conclusions and Business Recommendations

 #### Conclusions

-LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
-Predictions from this model will offer customers the predicted value of their car within $1,663.83 on average.
-The most important features were predicting price were power, registration year, postal code, and mileage.
+LightGBM Classifier achieved the best model fit (ROC-AUC<sub>TEST</sub> = 0.80, accuracy<sub>TEST</sub> = 0.80).
+If this model predicts a customer will churn, there's about 80% chance the customer will actually churn (precision<sub>TEST</sub> = 0.80).
+Of customers who do churn, the model can be expected to predict about 57% of them (recall<sub>TEST</sub> = 0.57).

-#### Business Application
+#### Business Recommendations

-Rusty Bargain will be able to implement this model in their app and be confident that customers will receive accurate predictions in about 1 second.
+Telecom can feel confident implementing this model to predict which customers will churn.
+They can expect that if the model says a customer will churn, it's very likely that that customer will indeed churn.
+The model may miss some customers who will churn, so it's not a bad idea to offer some additional small promotions across the clientelle.
+Telecom would do well to focus on keeping new customers, as old customers are likely to continue with the company.

 #### Future Research

-With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
-Additionally, further data cleaning may improve the accuracy of the results.
+More research should be done on the company's newer customers to determine why they are leaving the company.
+Follow up surveys and additional promotions with this group could help strengthen new client retention.